 What is it about salamanders that children find so attractive?
 Even adults don’t seem to mind them as much as they do insects and other creepy-crawlies.
 Maybe it’s that wide mouth that looks sort of perpetually like it’s smiling?
 Whatever it is, if you head out to Reinhardt Redwood Regional Park in the Oakland Hills during the rainy season, you can be pretty sure of finding some yourself (if you know where to look)!

 What to bring to Reinhardt Redwood Regional Park for salamander discovery

-Bring an extra set of clothes so you can let little ones climb around without worrying about keeping the car clean on the way home.
+First, bring an extra set of clothes with a plastic bag for transporting muddy shoes home, so you can let little ones climb around without worrying about keeping the car clean on the way home.

 Navigating Reinhardt Redwood Regional Park